The two most important things you can do to get hooked on cooking your own dry beans are:

 2) Let the beans cool in their cooking liquid for at least 1-2 hours.
 This vastly improves their flavor and texture.
 You do not need to refrigerate them while they’re cooling.
 Just leave them in the pot on the stove (with burner off) until they’re cool.
 Then refrigerate what you think you’ll use up in 5 days and freeze the rest.
 Keep as much of the cooking liquid as you can–it’s wonderful in soups, as a broth on its own, to loosen up beans when making a spread or refried beans, etc. and it also protects them in the freezer.

 Place dry beans in a bowl covered by about 4 inches of cold water.
 Soak over night or 4-8 hours.
 Drain beans.
-If you can’t get around to cooking them they’re just fine soaking for 36 hours.
-After that you can drain them and refrigerate them for another day or two before cooking with no ill effects.
+If you can’t get around to cooking them they’re just fine soaking for 24 hours.
+After that you can drain them and refrigerate them for another day before cooking with no ill effects.

 Note: There are many theories about the best way to cook dry beans.
 I particularly like this one but find whatever method works best for you!
 Do give this one a try if you are not yet in the habit of cooking beans.